Walter W. Wensinger: World War II

-Colonel Walter W. Wensinger (second from right), Assistant Chief of Staff for Operations, V Amphibious Corps, receives Japanese surreder from Navy Captain Takahashi at Sasebo, Kyushu on September 21, 1945.
+Colonel Walter W. Wensinger (second from right), Assistant Chief of Staff for Operations, V Amphibious Corps, receives Japanese surrender from Navy Captain Takahashi at Sasebo, Kyushu on September 21, 1945.

 Wensinger was ordered to Fort Leavenworth, Kansas, in November 1942 in order to attend the Army Command and General Staff College and completed the course in February 1943.
 He was then ordered back to Quantico and appointed assistant director of the Staff and Command Course at the Marine Corps Schools under Brigadier General Clifton B. Cates.

 With the activation of 4th Marine Division in July 1943 at San Diego, Wensinger was promoted to the rank of colonel and appointed divisional assistant chief of staff for operations and training.
 After intensive training, he sailed with the division for Pacific area in January 1944 and took part in the Battle of Roi-Namur in the Marshall Islands.
 The Fourth division under the command of Major General Harry Schmidt captured the large Japanese aerodrome at Roi-Namur and only 51 survivors of an original garrison of 3,500.
 Wensinger received the Legion of Merit with Combat "V" for the planning of the operation and leadership during the campaign.

 He served in the same capacity during the Mariana Islands Campaign in the summer of 1944, when Fourth Marine Division, now under the command of his old superior from Quantico – Major General Clifton B. Cates, attacked and captured the islands of Saipan and Tinian and received second Legion of Merit for his service during that campaign.

 When commanding officer of 23rd Marine Regiment, Colonel Louis R. Jones, was promoted and transferred in October 1944, General Cates chose Wensinger as his substitute.
 He led 23rd Marines during the battle of Iwo Jima in February 1945 and received the Navy Cross, the United States military's second-highest decoration awarded for valor in combat.
 His official citation reads: